 “So when we say, ‘oh, these books are by this author’, then we have entry points into books that we haven’t seen before.
 I go ‘I think I know how this author works’, and so therefore I can start making some predictions and have some expectations.”

-Phil added: “It’s the fact that the child is developing a relationship with that author.
+Sharon added: “It’s the fact that the child is developing a relationship with that author.
 They’ve got the relationship with their teacher, but it’s now with an author, who’s another teacher in their class.”

 Finally, another powerful tool is to start a category of students’ own publications.